open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 console.error(`An error occurred: ${message}`);
 ```

-lit-html takes advantage of this feature to compose templates and to create dynamic parts of your templates.
+lit-html takes advantage of this feature to compose templates and to create dynamic parts inside your templates.
 For example, we can add the footer to our app's template by simply embedding it:

 ```js
 class TodoApp extends LitElement {